githubEdit

 JSON Messages

-As mentioned in the overview section, the specification defines a structure for the payload.
-This structure contains properties that the client should be understood and render an appropriate way.
+As mentioned in the overview section, the specification defines a structure for the payloadarrow-up-right.
+This structure contains properties that the client should understand and render in an appropriate way.

 The library provides a WebPush\Message class with convenient methods to ease the creation of a message.